mahdidev70/InterviewTask/README.md

 <br>
 3- An API for unfollowing.
 <br>
-4- Write an API that displays the number of followers a user has each day.
+4- Write an API that displays the number of each user's followers on daily basis.
 <br>
 5- Write an API that shows the mutual followers of two users.